 Thousands of children are born into loving families each year through egg donation.
 This is a wonderful phenomenon to be celebrated.
-Yet many couples are still being advised to tell no one, not even their child.
+In the old days, many fertility patients were advised to tell no one, not even their child.
 Silence concerning such an important event can suggest that there is something shameful about donor third-party reproduction even if that is not the intent.

 For children, learning how they came to be part of your family is always an exciting adventure that they love to hear over and over, regardless of how your family was created.
 Your child is starting with a clean slate, without any preconceived notions of what is “traditional”.
 If you are comfortable with how you are growing your family your child will be too.
 Your child is an outgrowth of the love you and your partner have for each other.
 Your child was so dearly wanted that you went to great lengths to bring your child into your family.
 Adoption and sperm donation have been the pioneers in growing families.
 As groundbreakers, they have learned some lessons the hard way.
 There is much to be learned from both.